Abandoned and untaxed vehicles

 • We will try to contact the last registered keeper and advise them that their vehicle has been left in an abandoned state.

-• If after contacting the registered keeper and the vehicle still remains unmoved or the condition unchanged when re-checked, it will be removed and stored for 28 days.
+• If after contacting the registered keeper and the vehicle still remains unmoved or the condition unchanged when re-checked, it will be removed and destroyed.

 • If a vehicle that is reported to us is on Private Land, an Officer will attend to assess if the vehicle meets the criteria.